Contra Entry Definition and Examples

 Affects only one account - cash account

-Recording Contra Entries in the Cash Book
+How Contra Entries Are Recorded in the Cash Book

 Traditionally, contra entries are recorded in a Double Column Cash Book (with both Cash and Bank columns).